yohman/up206a/Git related/01 - First time clone.md

-# GitHub workflows
+# Getting started each week
+At the start of each week, you will be asked to update the class repository.
+Note that this is different from your own personaly repository.
+To do so, follow these instructions.

+## Week 1
-The first time you copy, or clone the class repo, do the following steps:
+This is the first time you will interact with the class material.
+You are asked to clone the repository into your JupyterHub.

 #### 1. Log into the class [Jupyter Hub](https://jupyter.idre.ucla.edu/)
 #### 2. Go to New, Terminal